Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Evaluation

-To analyze protocol latency, we provide a breakdown of \sysname (SGX mode) and Tusk in a DIN environment with a fault tolerance of 10.
-For fairness, transaction queuing latency is excluded.
-The breakdown is divided into three stages, and \figref{fig:breakdown} shows the average time spent in each stage:
+We provide a breakdown of the five DAG-based protocols in a DIN environment with $f{=}5$.
+For fair comparison, transaction queuing latency is excluded to mitigate the impact of clients.
+The latency is divided into four stages: \begin{packeditemize} \item \textbf{Vertex Dissemination.} \sysname disseminates a vertex in 0.07 s, outperforming Tusk (0.23 s) and Bullshark (0.23 s) while remaining comparable to Mysticeti (0.1 s), enabled by its optimized T-RBC.

-\iheading{DAG Construction.} On average, \sysname constructs a new vertex in the DAG in 0.082s, compared to 0.231s for Tusk.
-While \sysname requires 3.54 rounds to commit per vertex, whereas Tusk requires 2.56 rounds, \sysname achieves a total DAG construction time of 0.29s-a 50\% improvement over Tusk's 0.59s.
-This efficiency stems from \sysname's optimized Reliable Broadcast mechanism, which minimizes communication overhead and mitigates high network latency for faster DAG construction.